pluginjs/pluginjs/modules/swipeable/README.md

-`"dragmove"` | Gets fired when plugin has be dragMove `"dragend"` | Gets fired when plugin has be dragEnd `"resize"` | Gets fired when plugin has be resize
+`"dragmove"` | Gets fired when plugin has be dragMove `"dragend"` | Gets fired when plugin has be dragEnd `"resize"` | Gets fired when plugin has be resize `"decayend"` | Gets fired when plugin has be decayend

 ### Methods